enfycius/enfycius/README.md

 I've always been fascinated by the idea of pioneering a field by oneself, without anyone else's help.
 If I had to pick one trait that is most important to me, I would say it is capacity of staying the flow.

+From the moment we are born with a brain, I think that the most important activity of being human is using it.

 ---

 ### :fountain: Acknowledgements